 Thonet chairs changed the face of furniture design.
-From the first Boppard models to the timeless bentwood classics, they remain icons of 19th-century craftsmanship.
+From the first models to the timeless bentwood classics, they remain icons of 19th-century craftsmanship.

 Table of Contents